Black Sabbath (film): "The Wurdulak"

 In 19th-century Serbia, Vladimir D'Urfe is a young nobleman who finds a beheaded corpse with a dagger plunged into its heart.
 He takes the blade, and finds shelter in a small farmhouse.
-Durfe is approached by Giorgio, who explains that the knife belongs to his father, who has not been seen for five days.
-Giorgio offers a room to D'Urfe and introduces him to the rest of the family: his wife Maria, their young son Ivan, Giorgio's younger brother Pietro, and sister Sdenka.
-They all await the return of Giorgio, Pietro and Sdenka's father, Gorca, who has gone hunting for a Turkish brigand who's actually a wurdalak, a living cadaver who feeds on human blood, especially of loved ones.
+D'Urfe is approached by Giorgio, who explains that the knife belongs to his father, Gorca, who has not been seen for five days.
+Giorgio offers a room to D'Urfe and introduces him to the rest of the family: his wife Maria, their young son Ivan, Giorgio's younger brother Pietro, and his sister Sdenka.
+They all await the return of Gorca, who has gone hunting for a Turkish brigand who's actually a wurdalak, a type of vampire that is compelled to feed on the blood of loved ones.
 At midnight, Gorca returns to the cottage with a sour demeanor and unkempt appearance.
 After the family goes to sleep, Ivan and Pietro are attacked by Gorca, who flees the cottage with Ivan.
 Giorgio chases after Gorca but only returns with Ivan's corpse.
-Giorgio plans to stab Ivan in the heart as he has done for Pietro to prevent him from reviving as a Wurdalak, but is prevented from doing so by his hysterical wife.
+Giorgio plans to stab Ivan in the heart as he has done for Pietro to prevent him from reviving as a Wurdalak, but is prevented from doing so by a frantic Maria.
 The two agree to give their son a burial.

-That same night, their child appears outside and begs to be invited in.
-Giorgio is stabbed by his wife while she attempts to let in her son.
+That same night, Ivan appears outside and begs to be invited in.
+Giorgio is stabbed by Maria while she attempts to let in her son.
 On opening the door, she is greeted by Gorca, who bites her.
-Vladimir and Sdenka flee from their home and hide in the ruins of a deserted monastery.
-As Vladimir sleeps, Sdenka walks outside and finds Gorca and his family surrounding her.
+Vladimir and Sdenka flee from the house and hide in the ruins of a deserted monastery.
+As Vladimir sleeps, Sdenka walks outside and finds Gorca and their family surrounding her.
 Vladimir awakens and searches for Sdenka, finding her lying in her bed at home.
 She begs him to leave but Vladimir refuses, saying he would rather die than lose her.
-Upon receiving Vladimir's embrace, she bites his neck, while the rest of her family watch through the window.
+As Vladimir embraces her, she bites his neck while the rest of her family watch through the window.